dedis/popcoins/report/Ideas.md

 # CISC:

   ## Theoretical and practical limitations of the project and its implementation
-    - Cisc backen is implemented
+    - Cisc backend is implemented
     - Implementation of an app to allow users to vote on modifications and propose key pairs
       - Users can have a skipchain to store key pairs/webpages
       - Having more devices increase the security (possibility to reach the threshold to remove lost devices ...)
-    - Implementation of the communication between PoP front- and backend
+    - Implementation of the communication between CISC front- and backend
       - Messages, Signing...
     - Show how to use the app to propose key pairs, to vote, to remove keypairs